sehij14/python-projects/README.md

 - pathlib
 - Git
 - GitHub
+- zipfile (built-in)
+- xml.etree.ElementTree (built-in)
+- datetime (built-in)
 - No external libraries used — everything so far is pure Python

 ---

 ## Why I'm doing this

 I wanted to build real things while learning, not just to  watch the tutorials.
 Every project here solves an actual problem, even if it's a small one.
-By the end of 40 days I went from basic print statements to building a database system with backup, logging, and config management, also building real world projects that I'd actually use and that were used in companies.
+By day 43 I went from basic print statements to building a database systems that manage XML configs, compress project archives, parse files and persist data across sessions.
+Everything here solves an actual problem, even if it's a small one.

 Still learning.
 More coming.
 Becoming Master.

 ---

-*Started: June 2, 2026 · Language: Python · Status: Ongoing*
+*Started: June 2, 2026 , Language: Python , Status: Ongoing , Day43 of 90*